40 Healthy Food Ideas That Actually Taste Amazing

 17) Loaded Sweet Potato

-If you’re going to be in for a bit of a wait, you could microwave it for 6-8 minutes.
-For a roasted potato, wash it and poke some holes into it with a fork then roast it for 45-55 minutes at 425°F. You wait for the meat to roast to the tenderness where it can be cut with a knife.
 You also wait long enough for some of the sugars to bubble out.
-When the time is done, you’ll want to make sure you pull it out when the sugars are at the perfect stage.
-Once it’s out, you can open the potato then fluff the insides with a fork and add some seasoning.
-For toppings, you can add black beans, salsa, and even some yogurt and chopped scallions.
-If you’re going sweet, use some peanut butter, a banana and some cinnamon.
+Once the time is done you will want to be sure to take it out when the sugars are at the right stage.
+You can then open the potato, and fluff the insides with a fork and some seasoning.
+For toppings, you can add black beans, salsa, yogurt, and chopped scallions.
+If you want to go sweet, use some peanut butter, a banana and some cinnamon.

 18) Tofu Stir-Fry